jbroadway/analog/README.md

 By default, this class will write to a file named `/tmp/log.txt` using a format `"machine - date - level - message\n"`.

-I wrote this because I wanted something simple and small like KLogger, and preferably not torn out of a wider framework if possible.
+I wrote this because I wanted something small and simple like [KLogger](https://github.com/katzgrau/KLogger), and preferably not torn out of a wider framework if possible.
 After searching, I wasn't happy with the single-purpose libraries I found.
 With KLogger for example, I didn't want an object instance but rather a static class, and I wanted more flexibility in the back-end.

-I also found that the ones that had really flexible back-ends supported a lot that I could never personally foresee needing, and could be easier to extend with new back-ends that may be needed over time.
+I also found that the ones that had really flexible back-ends supported a lot that I could never personally foresee needing, and could be made easier to extend with new back-ends that may be needed over time.
 Closures seem a natural fit for this kind of thing.